jefferywmoore/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 [7.12](#7.12) Test Disaster Recovery Plans (DRP) (OSG-9 Chpt 18)
 - Every DR plan must be tested on a periodic basis to ensure that the plan’s provisions are viable and that it meets an org’s changing needs
-- the five main test types:
+- Five main test types:
     - checklist tests
     - structured walk-throughs
     - simulation tests